excusezmoi/humanRandomSequenceGenerationAnalysis/README.md

 Plot the correlation between subjective similarity rating and objective distance into a distribution.

+#### actSimilarityCorrelations.py

+Similar to numSimilarityCorrelations.py, but the correlations are calculated using action data.

 ### Both Subjective Similarity and Actual Sequence Related

 #### Markov.py